-Letters of recommendation are a critical component of your graduate school admissions application, yet are entirely dependent on other people -- your professors.
-How you request a letter influences professors' responses and ultimately the quality of your letter of recommendation
+Recommendation letters are a critical component of your graduate school application, yet are entirely dependent on other people -- your professors.
+How you request a letter influences professors' responses and ultimately the quality of your recommendation.

 - Don't request a recommendation letter by email.

 - Don't spring it on the faculty member.
 Don't ask before or after class, in the hall, or at any other seemingly random time.

 - Arrange an appointment, explaining that you wish to discuss your plans to apply to graduate school.
 This gives the professor a heads up and a chance to think about whether he or she can write a helpful letter on your behalf.

 - Don’t ask, “could you write a letter?”
 Instead ask, “Do you feel that you are able to write a helpful letter supporting my application to graduate school?"
 Ask whether the faculty member feels that he or she can write a "helpful letter."
 You don’t need any old letter – you need a good letter.

 - Prepare.
 Be prepared to discuss the type of degree you seek, programs to which you are applying, how you arrived at your choices, goals for graduate study, future aspirations, and why you believe the faculty member is a good candidate to write a letter of your behalf.